T-parrish/100daysofcode/r1-log.md

 ### R1D20
 💢 Internet at the latest hotel is questionable at best.
 Made use of my time by doing some work on a couple music projects and organizing my sample library.
 I was able to start doing some work / learning about binary trees today, though.
 Any progress is good progress I suppose 😜.

+### R1D21
+🍣 Built a handful of components, started rigging the front end to the back end using Axios, upgraded productivity with Emmet and es7 snippets, customized VScode a bit more to optimize for my workflow.